The 48-inch (1.2-meter) Samuel Oschin Telescope

 The Samuel Oschin Telescope produces hundreds of images a night.
-At the end of each observation, the data collected is beamed out by microwave via the High Performance Wireless Research and Education Network (HPWREN) to the Lawrence Berkeley National Laboratory for real-time processing.
-In addition, the data is transmitted to the Infrared Processing and Analysis Center at the end of every night for further, more in-depth analysis.
+At the end of each observation, the data collected is beamed out by microwave via the High Performance Wireless Research and Education Network (HPWREN) to the Infrared Processing and Analysis Center at Caltech for real-time processing and archiving.
 Any interesting candidates are then followed up with other facilities, including the Palomar 60- and 200-inch telescopes for both imaging and spectroscopy.

 A Survey Instrument

 A Schmidt telescope is an instrument used to obtain sharp, wide-field images of the sky with a single exposure.
 Instead of the usual parabolic mirror of a reflecting telescope, a Schmidt contains a spherical primary mirror and a weakly curved aspheric lens, known as a corrector.
 The combination of these two optical elements correct for off-axis aberrations present in conventional telescopes that prevent them from properly focusing light incoming at an angle.
 The result is an instrument capable of efficiently photographing large areas of the sky with pinpoint images throughout.
 Some people refer to the Schmidt design as a Schmidt camera because an observer cannot in fact look through it.